East Coast Gas Grid Expansion Plan

 Stage 4

-Stage 4 (storage) focusses on delivering new southern market gas storage to support AEMO’s forecast need for peaking gas-powered generation, as more variable renewable energy is added to the National Electricity Market.
+Stage 4 (storage) focuses on delivering new southern market gas storage to support AEMO’s forecast need for peaking gas-powered generation, as more variable renewable energy is added to the National Electricity Market.

 Stage 4 involves the delivery of the proposed new Riverina Storage Pipeline (RSP) in New South Wales (NSW), along with new compression and pipeline infrastructure.
 Access and approvals and concept design is progressing as part of early works funding.